simonmichael/hledger_site/src/scripting.md

-If you want others, or future-you, to be able to run your haskell scripts reliably, make them [stack scripts] or [cabal scripts]. stack scripts are currently best for reliability, performance, and sharing, because they:
+If you want others, or future-you, to be able to run your haskell scripts reliably, make them [stack scripts] or [cabal scripts]. stack scripts are usually best for reliability, performance, and sharing with others, because:

+- they require only the `stack` executable to be installed on your system
-- ensure the required GHC version is installed
+- they ensure the required GHC version is installed, installing it automatically if needed
-- ensure the required haskell packages are installed, based on the script's imports
+- they ensure the required haskell packages are installed, installing them automatically if needed
-- specify all package versions for more reliable builds
+- they specify all package versions and use known-compatible packages for more reliable builds
-- automatically recompile themselves when changed, only when needed.
+- they automatically recompile themselves when changed, only when needed.

 [stack scripts]: https://docs.haskellstack.org/en/stable/GUIDE/#writing-independent-and-reliable-scripts
 [cabal scripts]: https://cabal.readthedocs.io/en/latest/cabal-commands.html#cabal-v2-run